- Dr Sandro Demaio, CEO, VicHealth

 Wellbeing flower image: from the ACT Wellbeing Framework comprises 12 domains of wellbeing, reflecting key factors that impact on the quality of life of Canberrans.

 The ACT Government uses the framework to inform government priorities, policies and investment decisions, including through Budget and Cabinet processes.
 The framework is the foundation of deeper structural change in the ACT Government, transforming decision making and measurement.

 By integrating intergenerational wellbeing into the business of government.
-That is, by moving beyond the totalitarianism of GDP as the sole measure of progress to account for things that really matter: physical and mental health, the environment, community and wealth distribution, equity and meeting our needs while caring for future generations.
+That is, by moving beyond the totalitarianism of GDP and economies as the sole measures of progress to a system that accounts for things that really matter: physical and mental health, the environment, community and wealth distribution, equity and meeting our needs while caring for future generations.

 VicHealth commissioned a wellbeing policy toolkit to support this work in Victoria.